gennycm/mobile-comp-project/README.md

 This was not a code problem.
 Although, at first we thought we might have broken something in the code when refactoring.
 After a while, we figured out that it was related to the request limit for Google Maps API.
 This problem was fixed by creating another project and API key on Google Console Dashboard.

 ![quotalimit](read_me_rsc/pictures/quotalimit.png)

+## Final Project Status

+At the end, we managed to complete all our minimum, expected and one of our proposed bonus functionalities.
+At the moment, Immigration feature works only for Canada.
+Also, Finding Rooms only has information for cities such as Halifax, Toronto and Vancouver.

+For future work, we would like to expand these sections such to be available everywhere in the world as the rest of the functionalities.
+We would also like to keep improving our User Interfaces and User Experience to provide a better service for the user.
+The slides presented in the class can be found [here](https://git.cs.dal.ca/metri/mobile-comp-project/blob/master/read_me_rsc/documentation/MC_Complete_Presentation.pptx).

+### Minimum Functionality

+-  Welcoming  (Completed)
+-  Immigration (Completed)

+### Expected Functionality

+-   News (Completed)
+-   Weather  (Completed)
+-   Events  (Completed)
+-   Cost of Living (Completed)
+-   Recommended Places (Completed)
+-   Finding rooms (Completed)
+-   Search Functionality (Completed)

+### Bonus Functionality

+-   Services (Completed)
+-   Bus stops (Not Implemented)

 ## Sources